Rose22/openlumara/README.md

 - The file management module is sandboxed by default.
 You can unsandbox it by setting the sandbox folder (in the config) to your home folder or somewhere else you'd want it to have full access to.
 > [!CAUTION]
 > i did my best to sandbox the file management tool as deeply as i could, but that's not a guarantee that it's 100% secure. it's using a ton of layers for security, but it's not a professionally audited system.
 Check `modules/files.py` and judge for yourself whether you trust it with your data.
 - Optional character system module.
 First, enable the `character` module.
 Then you can add, edit and remove characters, switch between them, and set your user profile!
 Just ask the AI to do those things, or use the `/character` command.
 Can be used as a replacement to Character.AI, Janitor AI, SillyTavern, and so on.
+When a character is active, it disables all other prompts, so that the system prompt is purely your character!
+They are tied to your current chat session, so if you have a character active in the webUI for example, it won't mess with your telegram session.
+And if you load a chat that had a character active, it'll auto-load it again.
 - Memory system!
 Works by letting the AI save memories, or having you ask it to.
 Also a module, so you can simply turn it off!
 Saves data in messagepack format, which is compact and very fast.
 - Command system that bypasses the AI completely.
 Lets you do things like force restart the server using `/restart` no matter what the AI is doing.
 - Modules are simple python classes with a few custom functions.
 Very easy to develop for!
 A proper plugin downloading system is coming later.